willGuimont/willGuimont.github.io/computer-sciences.md

 title: Computer Sciences
 permalink: /cs/
 category: cs
-# tagline: "it's all about perception."
+tagline: "Computer Science is no more about computers than astronomy is about telescopes."
 ---